The Challenge

 This tells you whether the plant is an annual (completes its life cycle in one season) or a perennial (returns year after year if it survives winter).

-In northern climates, annuals die back with freezing temps, while true perennials must handle deep cold and harsh conditions.
-Knowing the type helps you decide where to plant and what kind of care it needs over time.
+In Northern climates, annuals die back with freezing temperatures.
+True perennials must withstand deep cold and long winters.
+Knowing the type helps you decide where to plant and how to care for it over time.

-All of our vegetable seeds are annuals—except spinach, which may overwinter with deep mulch.
-Our herb and flower varieties include a mix of annuals and perennials.
+All of our vegetable varieties are annuals, with the occasional exception, like spinach, which may overwinter under deep mulch.
+Our herbs and flowers include a mix of annuals and perennials.

 Average Seed Life

-This tells you how long seeds typically remain viable when stored in ideal conditions: cool, dry, and out of direct sunlight.
+This tells you how long seeds typically remain viable when stored in good conditions: cool, dry, and out of direct sunlight.

-We pack your order in sturdy, corrugated boxes that help block light and protect your seeds during storage.
-Store them well, and most seeds will serve you for seasons to come.
+We pack your order in sturdy, corrugated boxes that help block light and protect seeds during storage.
+Store them well, and most will remain usable for seasons to come.

 Seed Collections Built for Zones 3 & 4